ste777V6/Encryption/PKI.md

 ---
 ### Phases
   1) Establish trust using Digital Certificates
-  2) Echange of encrypted information
+  2) Exchange of encrypted information